 - A local back-up plan, in case permission is not granted and/or the distant location falls through.

-The request to shoot at a distant location should be made as early as possible in the development/pre-production process, and no later than two weeks before the first day of production on the show.
-Approval must then be received from the following people, in this order:
+The request to shoot at a distant location should be made to the Head of Production as early as possible in the development/pre-production process, and no later than two weeks before the first day of production on the show.
+The Head of Production’s decision on whether to approve or deny a distant location request is final.

 - The Producer is required by Florida State University policies to file a request for review of animal use on the production by the FSU Animal Care and Use Committee (ACUC).